ranfysvalle02/Interactive-RAG/blog.md

 ![DEMO - Change RAG strategy part 1](./images/mod_rag.png)

-Notice that though it was able to retrieve a chunk, with a fairly high relevance score, it was not able to generate a response because the chunk size was too small.
+Notice that though it was able to retrieve a chunk, with a fairly high relevance score, it was not able to generate a response because the chunk size was too small and the chunk content was not relevant enough to formulate a response.
 Since it could not generate a response with the small chunk, it performed a web search on the user's behalf.

 Let's see what happens if we increase the chunk size to be 3000 characters instead of 500.